pragmalang/pragma/README.md

 ### Run Pragma

-Once Pragma is downloaded and installed, you can see if it works by running the followwing command from the terminal:
+Once Pragma is downloaded and installed, you can see if it works by running the following command from the terminal:
 ```
 pragma help
 ```